brianwisti/rgb-brain-hugo/site/content/post/2020/12/my-first-julia-script.md

 * I found at least one useful-looking [Web framework](https://www.genieframework.com)
 * I found at least one [high-level library](https://juliapackages.com/p/octo) to interact with assorted database servers
-* and — of course — somebody's written a [card/Static Site Generator](../../../card/Static%20Site%20Generator.md) in Julia, called [Franklin.jl](https://franklinjl.org)
+* and — of course — somebody's written a [Static Site Generator](../../../card/Static%20Site%20Generator.md) in Julia, called [Franklin.jl](https://franklinjl.org)

 So yeah.
 I can poke around a little more.

 I love [literate programming](http://literateprogramming.com/index.html).
 One of the first things I did was look to see if someone in the Julia world did too.
 And they do!

 There's [Literate.jl](https://fredrikekre.github.io/Literate.jl/v2/), which processes Markdown and code in Julia scripts.
 [Weave.jl](http://weavejl.mpastell.com/stable/) is more my style, processing Julia code in Markdown files.
-I can write my post and weave it into an ordinary-looking Markdown file. [card/Hugo](../../../card/Hugo.md) won't have to know the difference.
+I can write my post and weave it into an ordinary-looking Markdown file.
+[Hugo](../../../card/Hugo.md) won't have to know the difference.

-# The setup
+## The setup

 Julia treats environment and package management as core functionality.
 Everything I need is in [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/).
 Not to pick too much on Python — it really is a great language — but its environment management options are [infamously byzantine](https://xkcd.com/1987/).